suspex0/ProxyJect/README.md

 5. Run the target process to inject to.

 ### Support
-- Support Window 7-10(64bit) ( only tested on windows 10 version 1809 and 2004 )
+- Support Window 10(64bit) ( Only **tested** on windows 10 version 1809 and 2004.
+But it should also run on windows 7 and higher **untested**))
-- Currently only supports 64bit proxy-process & dll files. ( x86 support will be added soon )
+- Currently only supports **64bit** proxy-process & dll files. ( **x86 support will be added soon** )

 ### To-do list
+~will be done in order ;)~
-- Fix disable_log for stub64
+- Fix disable_log for stub64.
-- Fix show_console for stub64
+- Fix show_console for stub64.
-- Add x86 support the dll and proxy
+- Add x86 support the dll and proxy.
-- Add store & load dll from memory ( to hide source )
+- Add encrypt loader and proxy communication.
+- Add unlink proxy module.
-- Add auto-updater
+- Add auto-update checker.
-- Add multiple injection methods
+- Add multiple injection methods with random auto selection option.
+- Add option for multiple process that can be used as proxy and a random auto selection for current running applications.
-- Add a more "hidden" way to communicate between loader and proxy process
+- Add a more "hidden" way to communicate between loader and proxy process.
+- Add a real GUI for the loader to setup the settings.